veloblank/introduction-to-authentication-and-authorization-v-000/README.md

 are security concepts that apply equally to the physical and digital worlds.
 If you were to enter your local bank branch they would verify:

-1. Who you are by asking your name.
-(Identification)
+1. Assert who you are by stating your name and showing an ID (**Identification**)
-2. They would verify your identity claim by checking a form of I.D.
-(Authentication)
-3. They would verify what type of access you have.
-Are you allowed to withdraw money?
-(Access Policy)
-4. They would enforce the policy using security guards.
-You might be allowed to withdraw money from your account via a teller, but you are not allowed to walk into the safe and collect the money yourself.
-(Authorization)
+2. Verify your identity claim by verifying you possess a secret that only the "real you" would know and which had been established prior to this moment.
+   This might be a password, matching signature, [knowledge of bedroom furniture][odyssey],   etc. (**Authentication**)
+3. _Interlude_ At this point the bank knows that they are dealing with a _verified entity_.
+From the perspective of their system, all _verified entities_ act with respect to a _role_. _Roles_ can be expressed with the formulation _As an_.
+Implicitly, at point of **Authentication** your collection of _roles_ is also retrived.
+4. You then proceed to withdraw enough money for another delicious Greenleaf juice.
+At this point the **Access Policy** ("_As an_ +owner+ of an account, the +owner+ is permitted to withdraw money from that account provided that the amount to withdraw does not reduce the balance to $0.00 or less") is implemented in an activity known as **Authorization**.
+5. You then walk up to the vault and try to go in.
+Your _roles_ +owner+ and +customer+ have a "NO ACCESS" policy as relates to the bank's vault.
+As such, you will _not_ be **Authorized** and will probably earn the new role of +attempted robber+.

+Let's apply this thinking to a web login.

 When you access your bank account on the web you will: